MattCouv/bf4loadoutgenerator.com/README.md

 # bf4loadoutgenerator.com
 # Introduction
-All the source code from the battlefield 4 loadout generator web is here.
+All the source code from the battlefield 4 loadout generator web app is here.

 it is still a work in progress.
 The name of the files are not reflecting the final result.
 It is a lot of try an error for me as i'm a learning web developper.